Service as a competitive advantage

 This is why companies that are evolving to Service 3.0 and Service 4.0 must focus more strongly on data-based analyses, IIoT integration, cloud solutions, AI-based automation options and the development of a platform ecosystem.

-In the end, it remains to be said: Technology is one of the key factors in the paradigm shift, with data analytics, artificial intelligence and digital assistants opening up new possibilities that will completely transform service in the coming years.
-The value contribution and relevance of customer service are constantly increasing - service is becoming the new marketing and a positive customer experience is the basis for success.
-Companies need to digitize and open up to new business models.
+Ultimately, one conclusion remains: in the paradigm shift, technology is one of the key factors.
+Data analytics, artificial intelligence, and digital assistants are opening up new possibilities that will completely transform service in the coming years.
+The value contribution and relevance of customer service are steadily increasing — service is becoming the new marketing, and a positive customer experience is the foundation for success.
+Companies must digitalize and open themselves up to new business models.